When Beanstalk deployment policy is set as:

 Once an Elastigroup is created with Beanstalk

-- Registering new instances to Load Balancer
+- The new instances are registered to the Load Balancer.

 Application Updates / Deployment